yoavevron/Neural-Network-From-Scratch/README.md

 <br />Inside **forward_propagation** function in **neural_network.py** adjust:
 * Activation function of the hidden layers (by default: ReLu)
-### Changing Train/Test data
+### Changing train/test data
 Data format:
-* Both train and test data should be saved in csvs in the proper folder as saved in the project
+* Both train and test data should be saved in CSVs in the proper folder as saved in the project
-* File format inside csv: (rows = images, columns=flatten vector of the images' pixels).
+* File format inside CSV: (rows = images, columns=flatten vector of the images' pixels).
 For example, a csv of 1000 images in size of 28X28 image will be organized that every row will represent another image, every column represent another pixel of the image (so 1000 rows x 784 columns).
 In addition, the first column represent the image real value.
 So in total the table will be (1000 X 785)
-* If files format change it's crucial to update the load_data function inside neural_network.py to read the data properly
+* If files format is changed, it's crucial to update the load_data function inside neural_network.py to read the data properly